internetstandards/toolbox-wiki/DMARC-how-to.md

 Because this specific setup uses SpamAssassin for classifying e-mail to be SPAM or legitimate (HAM), the DMARC policy used is quarantine.
 This is done to prevent OpenDMARC from blocking the e-mail and, as a result, not enabling SpamAssassin to do its job.

 ## Inbound e-mail traffic
+Ideally incoming e-mail is processed by making a single decision based on a collective evaluation of all relevant e-mail standards (SPF, DKIM, DMARC).
+Although this would be the most elegant way of processing incoming e-mail, most e-mail servers process e-mail standards in a sequential order.
+This should be taken into consideration when configuring your own e-mail environment; depending on a domain owner's preferences it is also possible to implement a "single decision" e-mail environment.

+Thereafter, it is [stated in the DMARC RFC](https://tools.ietf.org/html/rfc7489#section-10.1) that some receiver architectures might implement SPF in advance of any DMARC operations.
+This means that a "-" prefix on a sender's SPF mechanism, such as "-all", could cause that rejection to go into effect early in handling, causing message rejection before any DMARC processing takes place.
+While operators choosing to use "-all" should be aware of this, we advise to favor a DMARC policy over an SPF policy.
+As also [stated in the DMARC RFC](https://tools.ietf.org/html/rfc7489#section-6.7), the final diposition of a message is always a matter of local policy.
+With this in mind we feel that operators should not configure SPF rejection to go into effect early in handling, and thus disregarding DMARC.
+At the cost of processing the entire message body, we advise to always evaluate all relevant standards before coming to a decision.
+If SPF fails, DKIM might still pass resulting in a satisfying DMARC evaluation.

 DMARC for inbound e-mail traffic can be accomplished by setting up OpenDMARC and integrate it with Postfix.

 ### Set up OpenDMARC